connievi/Recipeopedia/README.md

 - **Story:** This app is very compelling towards users as they can easily find new recipes based on their personal preferences.
 - **Market:** The market for this app is typically teenagers or adults who want to learn/explore new recipes.
 - **Habit:** Users will use this app when they want to discover new recipes.
 They can consume and create content on this app.
-- **Scope:** I believe the scope is realistic for this app and allows me to incorporate many different useful and relevant features.
+- **Scope:** The scope is realistic for this app and allows me to incorporate many different useful and relevant features.

 ## Product Spec